 Tam is the first ever Māori woman to be elected as VUWSA President and she’s keen to focus on mental health, sexual violence prevention and better rental standards for homes in Wellington this year.

 Academic Vice President: Geo Robrigado

 Geo is your Academic Vice President.
 He sits on Academic Board and Academic Committee at the university and works with class reps, faculty delegates and other student reps to make sure you’re getting a top quality education here at Victoria University of Wellington.

 Geo is from the Philippines and is also involved with Buklod: the VUW Filipino Student Society.
 He wants to use his year as AVP to make sure students take ownership of their education.

-Puawai is our Engagement Vice President and will help our VUWSA staff in organising fun student events throughout the year including OWeek, Re-Set and Artsweek.
+The Engagement VP helps our VUWSA staff in organising fun student events throughout the year including OWeek, Re-Set and Artsweek.

 Treasurer/Secretary: Delia Fu